How to Water and Care for Your New Garden

 A simple test to see if your garden is getting enough water can be done by watering using your usual method and then waiting a half hour.
 Then, push back the mulch and carefully dig into the soil with a trowel.
 If it’s not wet eight inches or more below the surface, you may not have watered enough or it may be that you watered too fast and the water ran off elsewhere.
 Or both.

-Try a gentler stream of water for a longer period of time because it prepares the soil to absorb and hold the water.
+Try a gentler stream of water for a longer period of time because it prepares the soil to absorb the water and retain it.

 Choose watering devices that are best for you and the size of your garden.
 If you have a large garden with daily watering needs you might want to consider using soaker hoses and an automatic timer.

 Water hose: old style rubber hoses kink during use and are rough on plants they hit while being moved around the garden.
-Invest in a soft flexible hose that is easier on plants, light when empty and takes up less space.
+Invest in a soft sided hose that is easier on plants and when empty is lightweight and takes up less space.

 Programmable timers: these tools allow you to set a watering schedule that automates the time and length of watering.